 This infection can impact every system in the human body.
 And the illness isn’t usually sparked by just Lyme bacteria; one tick can transmit a number of nasty things.
 That’s why you’ll hear the term “tick-borne illness” instead of Lyme more and more.

 Lyme Disease is a growing health threat everywhere.
 In the U.S. alone, some 300,000 people are diagnosed with Lyme Disease each year according to a new estimate from the Centers for Disease Control and Prevention (CDC).
 But that’s just a preliminary estimate; research is underway to refine the numbers, with the expectation that the actual number is much higher.
 Reports of Lyme continue to rise across the globe.

 Generally not a big deal when diagnosed and treated right after a tick transmits the infection, Lyme left untreated, known as chronic or persistent Lyme, is another story.

-A frightening story, as told by science writer Paula Weintraub in her book Cure Unknown: Inside the Lyme Epidemic.
+A frightening story, as told by many sufferers including science writer Paula Weintraub in her book Cure Unknown: Inside the Lyme Epidemic.
 Check out her article “Why You Should be Afraid of Lyme Disease” here.

 People are told so many things erroneously: